pinskylab/OceanAdapt/metadata/GSLsouth/README.md

 - We calculate stratum area using the convex hull approach.
 - We remove any SCIENTIFIC spp values that contain the word “EGG”, "UNIDENTIFIED", or where the only value in the SCIENTIFIC field is white space.
 - We group the data by haulid, stratum, stratumarea, year, lat, lon, and spp and then sum up all of the wtcpue values for each group and reassign that as the wtcpue.

-**NOTE**

-The Gulf of St. Lawrence South raw data currently do not contain any depth information.
-At the moment, we fill this column with "NA".
-We therefore do not produce any analyses in this region related to depth, nor can we provide any depth info.

 **What the raw data include:**